merciba/I/README.md

 I.js aims to blend together event-based paradigms in a tight, orderly way, that makes more sense to human developers.

-You shouldn't need to know how to handle Stream backpressure or have an advanced Master's degree in Functional Programming to leverage their shared potential.

 All you need is a streaming data source that emits events (like a button, for example), and a destination element to render.
 It's simple addition.

 ### I don't care to look at code, I want to see a demo.